-In addition to our audit of the annual accounts, we have also audited the administration of the Board of Directors the President of Kåpan pensioner försäkringsförening for the year 2019 and the proposed appropriations of the company's profit or loss.
+In addition to my audit of the annual accounts, I have also audited the administration of the Board of Directors the President of Kåpan tjänstepensionsförening for the year 2020 and the proposed appropriations of the society's profit or loss.

-We recommend to the Council of Administration that the profit be appropriated in accordance with the proposal in the statutory administration report and that the members of the Board of Directors and the President be discharged from liability for the financial year.
+I recommend to the Council of Administration that the profit be appropriated in accordance with the proposal in the statutory administration report and that the members of the Board of Directors and the President be discharged from liability for the financial year.